 Now in situations where…

-An individual may be financially dependent on another person, such as in the case of a marriage, establishing an “insurable interest” on one’s spouse really isn’t an issue.
+An individual may be financially dependent on another person, such as in the case of a husband or or wife (or ex-husand, or ex-wife), establishing an “insurable interest” isn’t all that difficult (in most cases).

 This is why in cases like these, most of the best life insurance companies aren’t going to spend too much time determining whether an “insurable interest” exists, particularly if the applicant applying for insurance isn’t applying for an outrageous amount.